 2. Decision-Making Rationale

-B2B buyers are more sophisticated and they make rational considerations based on logic and financial incentive when it comes to purchasing a product.
+B2B buyers are more sophisticated and they make rational considerations based on logic and financial incentives when it comes to purchasing a product.

 For example, they will assess how a product will help drive the company’s revenue.
 Or, how it helps them achieve short-term and long-term business goals.